pranahitha/GitPractice/README.md

 "Product-App"

-this is a demo project to learn git commands in terminal
+This is a demo project to learn git commands in terminal

 Commands :